 A/D Indicator as a Practical Analytical Tool

-This indicator is commonly used to detect whether money is flowing into or out of a stock.
+This indicator is commonly used to detect whether money flows into or out of a stock.
 When the A/D indicator shows accumulation, it means that there is a stronger interest in buying, which could push prices up.
 On the other hand, when it indicates distribution, it suggests that capital is leaving the stock, potentially causing prices to fall.

 Analyzing the A/D Indicator